Pieter van Vollenhoven

-Pieter van Vollenhoven Jr. (born April 30, 1939) is the husband of Princess Margriet of the Netherlands and a member, by marriage, of the Dutch royal house.
+Pieter van Vollenhoven Jr. (born 30 April 1939) is the husband of Princess Margriet of the Netherlands and a member, by marriage, of the Dutch royal house.

 Early life and career

 Van Vollenhoven was born in Schiedam, he is the second son of Pieter van Vollenhoven Sr. (1897–1977) and his wife Jacoba Gijsbertha Stuylingh de Lange (1906–1983).
 The van Vollenhoven family and the Stuylingh de Lange family belong to the Dutch patriciate.

 Van Vollenhoven attended secondary school in Rotterdam, and he subsequently studied law at the University of Leiden.
 He graduated in 1965, after which he worked as a legal officer for the Netherlands Council of State.
 In 1966, he performed his military service with the Royal Netherlands Air Force, and attained a military pilot license the following year.

 Current positions

-Van Vollenhoven is currently most well known in The Netherlands for having been the chairman of the Dutch Safety Board from which he retired in February 2011.
+Van Vollenhoven is currently best known in the Netherlands for having been the chairman of the Dutch Safety Board from which he retired in February 2011.
 He was originally appointed chairman of the Road Transportation Safety Board and the Rail Incident Board by minister Tjerk Westerterp.
 Following the Bijlmer and Hercules disasters, a need was felt in The Netherlands for a single body to investigate all transportation-related incidents; the Transportation Safety Council (Dutch: Raad voor de Transportveiligheid) was created, which incorporated the earlier Road Transportation Safety and Rail Incident Boards and also had Van Vollenhoven as chairman.
 Van Vollenhoven felt, however, that the country should have a single board to investigate all safety-related issues; lobbying on his part finally convinced the government to transform the Transportation Safety Council into a general Safety Board, of which Van Vollenhoven was made the first chairman.

-Due to his expertise in the area, the University of Twente made Van Vollenhoven a professor on October 1, 2005.
+Due to his expertise in the area, the University of Twente made Van Vollenhoven a professor on 1 October 2005.
 He holds the policy research chair, which is a subspecialty of the risk management group.
-He held his oration on April 28, 2006 and called for the creation of a Minister of Safety at that time.
+He held his oration on 28 April 2006, and called for the creation of a Minister of Safety at that time.

 In 1989, Van Vollenhoven took the initiative in setting up the Dutch Victim Support Fund, of which he is also the chairman.
 He is also chairman of the Nationaal Groenfonds, the National Restorationfund and the Society, Safety and Police Association and the International Transport Safety Board.
 He is a member of the European Transport Safety Council.